-Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
-Young Carers give Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.
+Our Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
+Young Carers gives Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.

-Alf is 81 years old and is a full-time carer for his wife, Betty, who has a stroke 5 years ago.
+Alf is 81 years old and is a full-time carer for his wife, Betty, who had a stroke five years ago.

 “I had to give up bowls, which I hugely enjoyed.
 Unfortunately, due to my wife’s condition I was unable to leave her on her own.”